Kurento/doc-kurento-readthedocs/source/user/writing_modules.rst

 .. code-block:: text

-   {ModuleName}Impl.cpp
+   {Name}Impl.cpp
-   {ModuleName}Impl.hpp
+   {Name}Impl.hpp
-   {ModuleName}OpenCVImpl.cpp
+   {Name}OpenCVImpl.cpp
-   {ModuleName}OpenCVImpl.hpp
+   {Name}OpenCVImpl.hpp

 The first two files contain the server-side implementation of the JSON-RPC API, and normally you won't need to modify them.
 The last two files will contain the logic of your module.

-The file ``{ModuleName}OpenCVImpl.cpp`` contains functions to deal with the methods and the parameters (you must implement the logic).
+The file ``{Name}OpenCVImpl.cpp`` contains functions to deal with the methods and the parameters (you must implement the logic).
 Also, this file contains a class method called **process**.
 This function will be called with each new frame, so you must implement the logic of your filter in there.